SystemsApproach/private5g/cloud.rst

 able to represent a set of abstract objects, which is to say, it implements a *data model*.
-The API is then generated from this data model, and persistent state associated with instances of the models is stored in a Key/Value store.
+The API is then generated from this data model, and persistent state associated with instances of the models is stored in a key-value store.
 Aether uses YANG to specify the models, in part because it is a rich language for data modeling, but also because there is a robust collection of YANG-based tools that we can build upon.